yufengsh/devportal/source/_xenapp_and_xendesktop_service/_xenapp_essentials_apis/how_to_update_a_catalog_application.rst

                         | Set this to the original name if you do not wish to modify it.
 CommandLineParameters   | [Optional] The new command line parameters for the app at startup.
 If this
                         | property is not specified, the original value will remain intact.
+WorkingDirectory        | By default, this path is the same as the path in the ApplicationPath
+                        | field.
+To run the application from a different directory, add an
+                        | absolute path to this field.
 Base64Icon              | [Optional] The new base64 icon for the application.
 If this property is not
                         | specified, the original value will remain intact.
 ======================= ===================================================================================